mikblack/ga-workshop-tutorial/0.GettingStarted/README.md

 Once you've got it installed....

-There are a couple of extension that are handy to install.
+There are a couple of extensions that are handy to install.

+<img width="50%" src="images/vs_extensions.png">

 One for Markdown editing...

-<img width="50%" src="images/vs_extensions.png">

 <img width="50%" src="images/vs_md_extension_1.png">